Introduction to broadcasts

 A broadcast is a message or workflow that you trigger (or schedule) for a group of people.
 It’s not “active” like a campaign: you’ll send, schedule, or trigger your broadcast for a group of people.
 Anybody outside that group won’t get the broadcast unless you send it again.

-When you set up a new broadcast, you pick your Broadcast Type: Newsletter or Messages triggered via API.
+When you create a new broadcast, you choose a Broadcast Type: Newsletter or Messages triggered via API.
 These two things are fundamentally different, but we can help you choose the right one.

-Messages triggered via API are what we call an API-triggered broadcast*.
+The type Messages triggered via API is what we call an API-triggered broadcast.
 This lets you set up a complete workflowA series of actions (messages, attribute updates, etc) that people progress through as a part of a campaign or broadcast.—like an event-triggered campaign, except that the trigger call that you send to our API supports multiple recipients

 .
 API-triggered broadcasts are highly customizable, and give you precise control over workflows from your backend integration, but are certainly more technical than newsletters or campaigns.